dgrmunch/alda-tabs/README.md

 ## What is Alda?

-Alda is a programming language for music composition in the JVM and *alda-tabs* is built on the top of it.
+*alda-tabs* is built on the top of Alda, a programming language for music composition in the JVM.

 ## Is difficult to learn to code guitar songs with alda-tabs?